 This week, your time will be split between speaking and writing, but remember the objective is to be fluent speaking in 3 months, and so the writing side of things is just a sideline to give you a better understanding of tones, tone marks and vowel/consonant formation at this point.

 Spend the week memorising the 44 consonants and 32 vowels, and learning the tone marks and practicing the tones in that book.

-Now it's time to rapidly advance your Thai using my Popular 100 Words Video.
-It has helped over 35,000 people to date.
-You may recognise some of these words from your learning so far, and that's good sign if you do.
+Now it's time to add lots of new words to your vocabularly using my Popular 100 Words Video.
+You may recognise some of these words from your learning so far, and it's a good sign if you do!

 Start with these two popular songs: